Father McKenna

 “You can’t talk to a person about his or her soul if that person has no food”

 Father Horace B. McKenna, SJ, was known as Washington’s “priest to the poor.”
-He was a tireless worker for the rights and dignity of people in need, especially people of color.
+He was a tireless worker for the rights and dignity of people in need, especially African-American residents of DC.

 During his two assignments in Washington, DC (1953-1958 and 1964-1982) he was well known for advocating for the poor and working to meet their immediate needs.
 Fr.
 McKenna used to say that his role was to “hang on to people until help came.”
 One of his neighbors recalls,